 Once again, we made our way up the steep cobblestone streets to the bus stop, just in time to see a bus pulling away.
 The next one came about 15 minutes later and was completely packed, but we squeezed on anyway.

 Getting into the water ended up being the best part of the day.
-For a few minutes, floating in the waves, everything felt calm again.
+For a few minutes, floating in the waves, the world was calm again.

 But we still had a train to catch.